sedadna/sedadna.github.io/category/5-ourboard.md

 <div class="section organizing board">
 <h3 class="section-title underline">The organizing board</h3>
 <div class="section Eric">
-<p> <a href="https://ercapo.wixsite.com/sedadna-society/ericcapo" target="_blank"><b>Eric Capo</b></a> has a PhD in molecular paleoecology with  strong interests in the ecology of freshwater and marine microbial communities and their responses to environmental perturbations.
+<p> <a href="https://ercapo.wixsite.com/sedadna-society/ericcapo" target="_blank"><b>Eric Capo</b></a> has a PhD in molecular paleoecology with  strong interests in the ecology of freshwater and marine microbial communities.
 Eric is the founder and coordinator of the society and is currently a post-doc fellow at ICM-CSIC (Barcelona, Spain)</p>
 </div>

 <div class="section Marie-Eve">